Virtual Assistant Resume: Top Skills Every Client Looks For

 6. Propensity for Self-Improvement

-Tools for workflow management, project tracking, and communication are constantly being developed.
+Tools for workflow management, scheduling appointments, records management, lead generation, performing market research, project tracking, and communication are constantly being developed.
 Meanwhile, businesses have to continually adapt to stay relevant and to stay on top of the game.
 As a virtual assistant, you have to be able to adapt to change quickly.

 7. Proven Self-Sufficiency

 Self-sufficiency doesn’t always appear first on the list in conventional resumes.
-However, you need to go beyond the conventional if you want to stand out.
+However, you need to go beyond the conventional if you want to stand out to get your dream job.
 Self-sufficiency is one way to achieve such a feat.

 As a VA, you will inevitably be assigned tasks you have no prior experience in.
 It’s also likely you will be asked to use tools and methods that you’re not familiar with.
 Therefore, you must have the ability to research and learn things on your own.
 When you are self-sufficient, you’re able to provide quality output with minimal supervision.